microsoft/Dynamics-365-FastTrack-Implementation-Assets/Commerce/BetterTogether/README.md

      Use Microsoft clarity/Google tag manager to get site logs from E-commerce site.
 2. Import csv file (sessions data) using Power query to customer Insights.

      Power Query offers many different data source options and inline data transformation.
 It is a great option for bringing in data from external systems.
 In our scenario, we used Power Query to import cookies data from the E-commerce site.
+For use with demo data, you can use [Cookies data file](CookieData.csv)

 ### Step 2: Unify Customers in Dynamics 365 Customer Insights